The Hunter's Prayer: Production

 On January 30, 2013, it was announced that Sam Worthington would star lead as a hitman who helps a young girl to avenge the murder of her parents and brother, the film For the Dogs, based on Kevin Wignall's novel of same name, scripted by Paul Leyden and Oren Moverman was re-writing the script at that time.
 Phillip Noyce was set to direct the film, which Anthony Rhulen and Navid McIlhargey would produce through FilmEngine Entertainment, along with Worthington, John Schwarz and Michael Schwarz through their Full Clip Productions, with Leyden.
 On May 13, Hailee Steinfeld was added to the cast to play the young girl whose parents and brother are murdered.
 On November 8, the ensemble cast was announced which includes Martin Compston, Amy Landecker and Verónica Echegui.
 Sierra/Affinity announced that they had sold the film to twenty international buyers.

 Filming

 Filming began in early November 2014 in Yorkshire, England (Leeds, Harrogate, Helmsley, Scarborough and Saltaire).
-It would also be shot in Switzerland, Germany, Spain, U.S. (New York City) and Hungary.
+It would also be shot in Germany, Spain, U.S. (New York City) and Hungary.